-Course Type Course Name

-Bachelor Degree Bachelor of Business

-Bachelor Degree Bachelor of Business/Bachelor of Entrepreneurship and Innovation

-Bachelor Degree Bachelor of Laws

-Bachelor Degree Bachelor of Sport and Exercise Science
+Course Type Course Name Bachelor Degree Bachelor of Business and Enterprise Bachelor Degree Bachelor of Business and Enterprise, Bachelor of Arts Bachelor Degree Bachelor of Laws, Bachelor of Business and Enterprise Undergraduate Certificate Undergraduate Certificate in Business Diploma Diploma of Business

-8. The MBGA for higher education courses includes funding for bachelor places allocated as a result of the Provider's partnership with the Regional University Centre/s (RUC) in Table 1c and must only be used for students enrolled online and supported by the RUC.
+11. The MBGA for higher education courses includes funding for bachelor places allocated as a result of the Provider's partnership with the Regional University Centre/s (RUC) in Table 1d and must only be used for students enrolled online and supported by the RUC.

-Table 1c.
+Table 1d.
 Allocated RUC places (EFTSL)